Amazon settles unfair labor claims with two fired tech workers

 Lawyers representing Amazon and the two fired workers said in a hearing Wednesday before the case was to begin that they had reached an agreement.
-Neither side immediately disclosed terms of the deal.
+Neither side immediately disclosed terms of the deal, or commented about the outcome.

+Just as the firing of the workers could have chilled other Amazon employees from speaking out, a settlement, depending on its terms, could embolden more employees to criticize the e-commerce giant.
+Had Cunningham and Costa prevailed in the NLRB matter, a ruling could have forced the company to pay back wages and reinstate them.

 Amazon fired Cunningham and Costa, who both worked on user experience design, in April 2020.
 Both have been outspoken critics of its climate policies as members of the group, Amazon Employees for Climate Justice.
 Amazon had previously warned the two women that they could be fired for future violations of its communications policy.